Jim Watkins (businessman): 8chan

-8chan, later renamed 8kun, is an imageboard website known for hosting extreme alt-right and racist content, for being a forum for child pornography, for its role in the Gamergate controversy, and for its links to multiple mass shootings.
+8chan, later renamed 8kun, is an imageboard website known for hosting alt-right and racist content, for being a forum for child pornography, for its role in the Gamergate harassment campaign, and for its being the only site to host free talk about multiple mass shootings.
 The site was founded in October 2013 by Fredrick Brennan.
 After 4chan's founder, Christopher "moot" Poole, banned discussion related to Gamergate in September 2014, Brennan began advertising 8chan as a "free speech friendly 4chan alternative".
 The site took off—Brennan said in an interview with Ars Technica that the site experienced over 4,000 posts an hour that month, a major increase from around 100 posts per hour prior to the 4chan rule change.
 Brennan found it increasingly difficult to keep up with the server costs of the growing site, and the site experienced frequent downtime as multiple internet service providers denied service due to the site's objectionable content.

 Watkins' son, Ron Watkins, told his father about the website after learning of it from an Al Jazeera America documentary about Brennan.
 The elder Watkins contacted Brennan to offer a partnership, under the condition that Brennan come to the Philippines to work for him.
 Brennan trusted Watkins because he knew he operated 2channel, though at the time he was unaware of the claim that Watkins had stolen the site from its founder.
 Brennan agreed to work for Jim Watkins, and in 2014 moved to Manila in the Philippines to join him.
 Watkins, via N.T.
 Technology, began offering domain name services and hardware to host 8chan in 2014 into 2015, and Brennan continued to be responsible for the site's software development and community management.
 In 2014, Watkins became the official owner and operator of 8chan.
 Brennan remained the site administrator until 2016, at which time he relinquished the role.
 Wired magazine reported he left the position due to stress; others have attributed his departure to Brennan growing disgusted with the site and its contents, and asking to be reassigned to work elsewhere.
 Brennan stopped working on and posting at 8chan, continuing instead to work for Watkins on the 2channel project.
 Ron Watkins took up the site administrator role following Brennan's resignation.
 In 2018, Brennan cut ties with the Watkins family, alleging that Jim Watkins had shown up at his home and berated him for asking to take time off.
 Brennan has since become an outspoken critic of 8chan and of Watkins, and has actively battled to try to keep the site offline.